-Our outreach program, Opera is Epic, provides youth from diverse communities with access to opera.
-Students from Minneapolis public schools in grades 8 to 12 participate in a series of interactive, hands-on learning workshops that examine the essential components of opera and opera production, with the kids designing and performing their own opera.
+Our outreach program, Opera is Epic, in conjunction with our 2019 production of Così fan Tutte provides youth from diverse communities across the Twin Cities with access to opera.
+Students from Minneapolis public schools and community programs ages 4 to 18 participate in a series of interactive, hands-on learning workshops that examine the essential components of opera and opera production, with the kids designing and performing their own opera.
 The workshops culminate with the opportunity for youth to attend a live opera dress rehearsal, with free tickets for themselves and their family members.

-Opera is Epic workshops are led by members of our artistic team, giving youth a chance to learn about opera from highly accomplished directors, singers and conductors of operatic music.
-Youth participants range in age from 12 to 19.
-Workshops cover opera essentials, including:
+Opera is Epic workshops are led by members of our core group of teaching artists and artistic team, giving youth a chance to learn about opera from highly accomplished directors, singers, conductors and designers.
+Through these workshops, our teaching artists and artistic production team present:

-- History, origins and significance of the genre and how it relates to other art forms
+- History, origins and significance of opera and theatre and how they relate to other art forms

 - Design and construction of an opera